-- 3.2.1 Where the District is the local government unit implementing the Wetland Conservation Act, a permit from the District is required for any activity that results in the draining, excavation or filling of a wetland regulated by the Wetland Conservation Act.
-The Wetland Conservation Act, as may be amended, and its implementing rules, as may be amended, are incorporated into these rules. - 3.2.2 The buffer provisions of section 3.4 of this rule and the stormwater-treatment provisions of section 3.5 of this rule apply to any project requiring a permit from the District under rules 2.0, 4.0, 6.0, 7.0, 8.0 and subsection 3.2.1 of this rule.
-In cases where the District is not the Wetland Conservation Act Local Government Unit, sections 3.4 and 3.5 nevertheless apply, pursuant to the District's watershed authority. - a Sections 3.4 and 3.5 do not apply to incidental wetlands or to wetlands that are disturbed by utility improvements or repairs that are the subject of a no-loss or utilities-exemption determination from the relevant LGU.
+- 3.2.1 Where the District is the local government unit implementing the Wetland Conservation Act, a permit from the District is required for any activity that results in the draining, excavation, or filling of a wetland regulated by the Wetland Conservation Act.
+The Wetland Conservation Act, as amended, and its implementing rules, as amended, are incorporated into these rules. - 3.2.2 The buffer provisions of section 3.4 of this rule and the stormwater-treatment provisions of section 3.5 of this rule apply to any project requiring a permit from the District under rules 2.0 through 8.0.
+In cases where the District is not the responsible wetlands regulatory authority, sections 3.4 and 3.5 nevertheless apply, pursuant to the District's watershed authority. - a Sections 3.4 and 3.5 do not apply to incidental wetlands or to wetlands, the filling or draining of which is exempt from regulation under the de minimus exemption of the Wetland Conservation Act, as amended, or that are subject to a no-loss determination from the relevant LGU.